Pandora: There Is Salvage Value

 But there's a reason that Pandora is hanging on.
 Subscriber attrition isn't happening - in fact, subscribers have grown 29% y/y, as of Pandora's Q3 earnings release.
 There must be a reason that Pandora's ~5 million subscribers chose it rather than its larger competitors.
-Clearly Pandora serves a niche in the market - it is, after all, positioned differently as "internet radio" instead of primarily a streaming service.
+Clearly, Pandora serves a niche in the market - it is, after all, positioned differently as "internet radio" instead of primarily a streaming service.
 And while Pandora trails behind its competitors in terms of subscribers and revenue, its core membership is worth something.

-And then there's the ad business, which still brings in more than three-quarters of Pandora's revenue.
+And then, there's the ad business, which still brings in more than three-quarters of Pandora's revenue.
 Despite a drop in listener-hours as well as active listeners, advertising revenue actually increased in Q3.
 Perhaps advertisers, too, recognize the differentiated value in placing their ads on a radio-like service instead of an on-demand streaming music player.
 And among the active listeners who stayed on the platform, engagement is still clocking high - the average active listener listened to 23 hours of Pandora per month, which the company noted on its earnings call as its second-highest figure ever.

 Pandora has seen a painful ride downward this year, losing more than half its value on concerns that competition would render its platform obsolete.
 After its Q3 miss, shares tanked a breathtaking 26%.
 Overall, shares have lost 64% this year to date, as seen in the chart below: